antrea-io/nephe/docs/getting-started.md

 ## Importing Cloud VMs

-To manage security policies of Public Cloud VMs, we need to first import the target VMs onto `Nephe Controller`.
-The following section explains how to set up access to public cloud account, select target VMs, and import VMs into the K8s cluster as VirtualMachine CRs.
+To manage security policies of Public Cloud VMs, we need to first import the target VMs onto the `Nephe Controller`.
+The following section explains how to set up access to public cloud account, select target VMs, and import VMs into the K8s cluster as `VirtualMachine` CRs.

 ### CloudProviderAccount

-To import cloud VMs, user needs to configure a `CloudProviderAccount` CR, with a K8s secret containing base64 encoded cloud account credentials.
-The secret should be created in `nephe-system` namespace, so that `Nephe Controller` can access it.
+To import cloud VMs, user needs to configure a `CloudProviderAccount` CR, with a K8s Secret containing base64 encoded cloud account credentials.
+The Secret should be created in `nephe-system` Namespace, so that `Nephe Controller` can access it.
+Samples below will create CRs and import VMs into the `sample-ns` Namespace.

 #### Sample Secret for AWS